 I had a wonderful custom bridle made by dbRopes.
 I wanted 3 strand nylon, 3/4″ size, about 12′ long with a stainless steel thimble and chafe protection near where the chain hook would be.
 I wasn’t worried about chafe protection at the cleats, as my boat has that built in.

 It’s rare to still find online vendors that have excellent, personalized customer service like dbRopes.
 I sent a couple of emails with questions, and they responded very quickly and thoroughly.
 The length I wanted wasn’t available in their store, and I wanted black chafe protection.
 A few hours later, I got a link to my custom bridle, placed the order, and had it a week later!
-I see now that they have that bridle available online in their store.
+You can find their whole line of anchor snubbers here.

 The quality of the workmanship is excellent, the rope is very easy to handle and stretches an appropriate amount, and it fits my boat perfectly.
 It also wasn’t atrociously overpriced, and I would recommend anyone needing a bridle to check out their site.